We are responsible for cleaning drains on the public road.

 How often we clean drains

-We clean over 180,000 drains at the side of roads each year.
-The majority are cleaned once a year however in known problem areas and on major roads we clean them more frequently.
+We have about 160,000 drains located at the side of roads.
+They are cleaned at least once every two years, however in known problem areas and on major roads we clean them more frequently either annually or twice a year.
+We assess the condition of our drains every time they are cleaned and adjust the frequency so that we can target those that require more regular cleaning.
+This may mean that those in good condition are cleaned less frequently.
 We don't clean drains in car parks, blocks of flats or private roads.

 Rain water runs into our drains and then into our drainage system through pipes.
 When it rains heavily our drains may not be able to clear the large volume of water away immediately.
 If the water remains standing on the surface when the rain has stopped please let us know but allow a reasonable amount of time for the water to drain away before you do this. reporting drain blockages to us

 - Drain covered in leaves or other debris